 Hard water is water that has a high mineral content.
 High mineral contents can cause extreme hair color fading, turning the extension root orange, build up and hair dryness.
 Install a shower head filter to keep these harsh minerals off of your hair (our favorite is Aqua Bliss on amazon)

-Gently squeeze the water out of your hair, do not rub!
-You should moisturize your hair daily, with a leave in conditioner/serum/oil depending on your personal hair texture.
+Gently squeeze the water out of your hair, do not rub.
+Spray in your favorite leave-in product.
 Make sure before drying you protect your hair with a heat protectant.
 Follow with brushing through with a wet brush/wide tooth comb.
 Before drying make sure each row is completely brushed out from the top of the weft, to the bottom.
 Before using a brush to blow dry, use your fingers only to blow dry 80% of your hair, then follow with a round brush and light tension for the last few minutes of your blow dry.

-I recommend to braid your hair or put in a low bun for sleep.
+We recommend to braid your hair or put in a loose, high pony tail with a silk scrunchie.
 It’s also best to sleep on a silk pillowcase (this is great for your face AND hair).
 Cotton pillowcases can cause frizz and split ends over time.
 Silk pillowcases are much more gentle on your hair.
-I highly recommend the “Slip” or “Kitsch” brand.
+We highly recommend the “Slip” or “Kitsch” brand.
 Do not sleep on your extensions while they’re wet, it will damage your natural hair and can cause matting and mold.

 The big question – Can you swim with extensions?